patrickfav/bcrypt/README.md

 ## Description

+### Security Analysis

+I'll quote secuirty expert [Thomas Porin](http://www.bolet.org/~pornin/) on this (an excerpt [from this post](https://security.stackexchange.com/a/6415/60108)):

+**tl;dr bcrypt is better than PBKDF2 because PBKDF2 can be better accelerated with GPUs.
+As such, PBKDF2 is easier to brute force offline with consumer hardware. srcypt tried to address bcrypt's shortcommings, but didn't succeed all the way.**

+> Bcrypt has the best kind of repute that can be achieved for a cryptographic algorithm: it has been around for quite some time, used quite widely, "attracted attention", and yet remains unbroken to date.
+>
+>
+> Why bcrypt is somewhat better than PBKDF2
+>
+> If you look at the situation in details, you can actually see some points where bcrypt is better than, say, PBKDF2.
+Bcrypt is a password hashing function which aims at being slow.
+To be precise, we want the password hashing function to be as slow as possible for the attacker while not being intolerably slow for the honest systems. (...)
+> What we want to avoid is that an attacker might use some non-PC hardware which would allow him to suffer less than us from the extra work implied by bcrypt or PBKDF2.
+In particular, an industrious attacker may want to use a GPU or a FPGA.
+SHA-256, for instance, can be very efficiently implemented on a GPU, since it uses only 32-bit logic and arithmetic operations that GPU are very good at. (...)
+> Bcrypt happens to heavily rely on accesses to a table which is constantly altered throughout the algorithm execution.
+This is very fast on a PC, much less so on a GPU, where memory is shared and all cores compete for control of the internal memory bus.
+Thus, the boost that an attacker can get from using GPU is quite reduced, compared to what the attacker gets with PBKDF2 or similar designs.
+>
+>
+> Why bcrypt is not optimally secure
+>
+> Bcrypt needs only 4 kB of fast RAM.
+While bcrypt does a decent job at making life difficult for a GPU-enhanced attacker, it does little against a FPGA-wielding attacker.
+>
+>
+> What NIST recommends
+>
+> NIST has issued Special Publication SP 800-132 on the subject of storing hashed passwords.
+Basically they recommend PBKDF2.
+This does not mean that they deem bcrypt insecure; they say nothing at all about bcrypt.
+It just means that NIST deems PBKDF2 "secure enough" (and it certainly is much better than a simple hash !).
+Also, NIST is an administrative organization, so they are bound to just love anything which builds on already "Approved" algorithms like SHA-256.
+On the other hand, bcrypt comes from Blowfish which has never received any kind of NIST blessing (or curse).

 ### Performance

 Compared to two other implementations in Java they all compare pretty well.
 Using the simple micro benchmark in this repo